 “Replace” refers to discarding an existing application (or set of applications) and use commercial software delivered as a service on cloud to deliver the required business requirements.
 In this a complete turnkey application solution is not built but may configure and integrate it.
 In this the users access SaaS via Web browser or a mobile device.

-Step 3: Migrate and Optimize
+Step 3: Cloud Migration and Cloud Optimization

 - Set up the organization, processes, procedures, and tools that will be used to manage and monitor the environment.